 Eggs are also a good source in maintaining weight and cholesterol and are the key to sharpening your memory.

-The theme for this year’s event is “Eggs for all: Nature’s Perfect Package”.
+The theme for this year’s event is ‘Eggs for a better life’, last year was “Eggs for all: Nature’s Perfect Package”.
 As the theme rightly suggests, eggs truly are nature’s perfect package.
 From babies to adults, eggs have been a source of nutrition for all.
 It’s a staple food that has managed to feed millions for ages.

 This year’s theme will highlight the importance of including an egg in our daily diet.
 Be it for building muscles or providing that first solid food to a six-month-old, egg is an essential source of nutrients in our bodies.